Kaylan00/Kaylan00/README.md

 - 🔭 I'm currently working as a **Software Development Intern at Seazone**
 - 📚 I'm currently studying **Analysis and Systems Development**
-- 🌱 I'm currently learning more about: **Generative AI and Microservices Architecture**
 - 😄 Pronouns: **He/Him**

 ---